feduxorg-attic/letter_generator/README.md

    cd directory
    ```

-2. Create a data file in directory
+2. Create a data file - e.g. data.yaml - in directory

    ```yaml
    from: